 Leopoldo Biffi

-I study the political economy of international trade and the politics of international regulatory harmonization in product and digital standards.
-I consider how domestic factors like veto players, constitutional aspects, and economic interests drive international economic cooperation, and how international institutions adapt to them.
-My doctoral dissertation looks at the institutional design of preferential trade agreements (PTAs) and bilateral investment treaties (BITs).
-It explores how PTAs and BITs innovate their design to tackle cooperation problems like uncertainty, political risk, and regulatory harmonization, with a particular focus on the politics of treaty implementation.
+My doctoral dissertation looks at the institutional design of trade and investment agreements.
+It explores how these treaties innovate their design to tackle cooperation problems like uncertainty, political risk, and regulatory harmonization.
 My broader research interests include international organizations, investment screening, digital and technology regulation, causal inference, computational methods, and the European Union.